 Not sure if you qualify?
 Complete our quick VA Aid and Attendance eligibility criteria form to see if you or your loved one would qualify.

 If you believe you or your loved one qualifies and are ready to take the next step, submit your information and we will get the process started.
 We have streamlined the whole process where you don’t need to go anywhere or stand in long lines; we come to you and work with you from start to finish.
 We can help you find out if you qualify, help you through the application process all the way through to placing a caregiver so that you or your loved one is fully taken care of.
 Due to our experience and program, you can start receiving the help much faster compared to going through the process on your own.
 There is no upfront cost or fees for our services.

 Life Foundation Home Care is an award winning home care agency.
-We are contracted by the VA to provide home care services to Veterans.
-If you are looking for caregivers to care for your loved ones, please reach out to us.
-We hire only experienced caregivers and they are highly trained in providing personal and home care.
+We serve many Veterans and surviving spouses in Texas.
+If you are looking for caregivers to care for your loved ones, we have the best caregivers available to help.
+We hire only the experienced caregivers and they are highly trained in providing personal and home care.
 We work with you to design and implement a personalized care plan to meet your needs.
-Call us now at (832) 612-0472 or submit the online inquiry form to find out why so many Veteran families trust us for their caregiving needs or fill out the information form to get the process started.
+Call us now at (832) 612-0472 or submit the online inquiry form to find out why so many Veteran families trust us for their caregiving needs.

 We have helped many Veterans and surviving spouses and we can help you as well.
 Here is what one of our partners has to say about us: